 - Authentication Type: <Not set>

-With the APN setting correctly entered for your T-Mobile SIM, the data should start flowing.
+The data should start flowing with the APN setting correctly entered for your T-Mobile SIM.